Upper Big Branch Mine disaster: Public reactions

 Massey Energy is the sixth-largest coal company in the country, owning 56 mines.
 Historically, this area of West Virginia has been dependent on coal production and on Massey Energy.
 Relatives of the missing and confirmed dead expressed their anger that they were not notified directly by Massey Energy executives, but found out information from the company website or government sources.
 "They're supposed to be a big company", said Michelle McKinney, daughter of a missing employee, "These guys, they took a chance every day to work and make them big.
 And they couldn't even call us."
 McKinney was alerted of the incident by a local school.
 Miners stated that they were warned of reprimand or losing their jobs if they took time from work to attend funerals.
-A former miner asked, "Is a lump of coal that valuable to you that you can’t even give the miners a day off to mourn their friends?"
-A miner's wife told the World Socialist Web Site, "These are the miners’ brothers; they know them better than their own families, and they can’t even attend their funerals.”
+A former miner asked, "Is a lump of coal that valuable to you that you can't even give the miners a day off to mourn their friends?"
+A miner's wife told the World Socialist Web Site, "These are the miners' brothers; they know them better than their own families, and they can't even attend their funerals."

 Ted Turner commented on CNN about the mine disaster, stating "I'm just wondering if God is telling us He doesn't want to drill offshore (in the wake of the Deepwater Horizon oil spill off of the Gulf of Mexico.).
 And right before that, we had that coal mine disaster in West Virginia where we lost 29 miners ...
 Maybe the Lord's tired of having the mountains of West Virginia, the tops knocked off of them so they may get more coal.
 I think maybe we ought to just leave the coal in the ground and go with solar and wind power and geothermals..."

-The West Virginia University Mountaineers will wear Nike Pro Combat System of Dress uniforms, designed to pay respect to the deadly explosion at the Big Branch Mine, for the 2010 Backyard Brawl against the rival Pitt Panthers.
+That September, the West Virginia University Mountaineers announced that they would wear Nike Pro Combat System of Dress uniforms, designed to pay respect to the deadly explosion at the Big Branch Mine, for the 2010 Backyard Brawl against the rival Pitt Panthers.
 According to the Pittsburgh Tribune Review, West Virginia will wear a shade of white "that looks as if it has a fine layer of dust on the jersey" and has accents in university gold that "references the canaries used long ago to test toxicity in mines."
 The helmet has a thin yellow line, designed to look like "the beam of light emitted by a miner's headlamp."